How to Get Rid of Rats in Your Home

 - Humane traps.
 These capture the rats alive, so you can release them in the wild at a later time.
-However, they’re not a good choice if you’re dealing with a large infestation.
+However, they’re not a good choice if you’re dealing with an excessive infestation.

 - Lethal traps.
 The most common are snap traps, which kill the rat instantly.
 They’re a very useful method and can help even if you’re dealing with a large infestation.

-- Poisonous baits.
+- Homemade rat poison.
 Rat poison is a very effective method and it also works faster than the other two.
-The difference in rat population is visible overnight.
+The difference in the rat population is visible overnight.

 Use rat poison carefully, with gloves and a protective mask.
 It’s also recommended to have your small children and pets out of the house while treating it with rat poison.
 Unfortunately, a problem arises when a poisoned rat is eaten by other wildlife and this causes secondary poisoning.

 - Low cost.
 If you’re dealing with a small infestation, you can get rid of it by using DIY pest control techniques without having to pay to professionals, who charge by the hour.

 - No chemicals.
 Provided you’re not using rat poison, you might be able to get rid of a small infestation with snap traps, or humane traps, without using any chemicals in your house.

 - Not effective for large infestations.
 If you wait too long before you act, the infestation might become impossible to handle by yourself.